 There are many substantive tests that an auditor can use.
 The following list is a sampling of the available tests:

-- Conduct a bank confirmation to test ending cash balances
+- Issue a bank confirmation to test ending cash balances

 - Contact customers to confirm that accounts receivable balances are correct